Friederike Hassauer: Biography

 Friederike Hassauer was born in Würzburg at a time when the city was still recovering from the destructive impact of a war which had seen its centre destroyed by fire bombs during a half hour intensive air attack in 1945 and its population approximately halved between 1939 and 1945.
-Between 1971 and 1975 she studied Romance studies, Germanistics, Comparative literature, Philosophy, Sociology and Art History at Würzburg, Tübingen and WUSTL (St. Louis).
-She received a Master's degree from WUSTL.
+Between 1971 and 1975 she studied Romance studies, Germanistics, Comparative literature, Philosophy, Sociology and Art History at Würzburg, Tübingen and Washington University in St. Louis.
+She received a Master's degree from Washington University in St. Louis.
 Between 1978 and 1980 she was supported by a dissertation bursary from the German Academic Scholarship Foundation ("Studienstiftung des deutschen Volkes").
 Following periods of study successively at Paris, Madrid, Salamanca, Siena and Perugia, she received her doctorate from Ruhr University Bochum.
 Her dissertation explored eighteenth century fable in the context of the French enlightenment.
 Her habilitation – this time from the nearby University of Siegen, followed in 1988.
 This time her topic was the history of popular depictions of the Medieval Pilgrim routes to Santiago.
 In 1991 she was appointed Professor of Romance Philology at the University of Vienna, a position she held until her retirement in 2020.
-She died on December 2nd, 2021 in her hometown Würzburg.
+She died on December 2, 2021, in her hometown Würzburg.

 Together with her partner, the writer and author Peter Roos, she has realised several book and documentary film projects.
 Until recently, she also published essays for the German and Austrian quality press, notably for Der Spiegel, Die Zeit, Der Standard and the Frankfurter Allgemeine Zeitung.